m4salah/m4salah/README.md

 ** best known for super-fast learner and technology explorer **

-I love to code, and I am looking to open source projects and learn from it & open source my code to the Word.
+I love to code, and I am looking to open source projects and learn from them & open source my code to the Word.